vwilson05/EZMoveIt/README.md

 ### Access in Streamlit Cloud

 The app is hosted @ <https://ezmoveit.streamlit.app>.
-To run in Streamlit Cloud, you will need to provide your own credentials.
+To run in Streamlit Cloud, you will need to provide your own Snowflake credentials.
 Here's how to do that:

 - Navigate to <https://ezmoveit.streamlit.app>
 - On the left-hand nav, check the box for "Enter Snowflake Credentials"